• Home

 Picture

-Who is participating in this study?
+Who participated in this study?

-Every property in the study receives Tick Control System (TCS)® bait boxes and Met52® spray, but in some neighborhoods, the bait boxes and spray do not contain the active ingredients.
+Every property in the study received Tick Control System (TCS)® bait boxes and Met52® spray, but in some neighborhoods, the bait boxes and spray did not contain the active ingredients.
 Inactive TCS® bait boxes look the same as the active boxes, but they do not contain the chemical that kills ticks.
 Inactive Met52® spray is just water that does not contain the fungal spores that kill ticks.

 • Active Met52® spray and active TCS® bait boxes